Polyethylene glycol 3350/electrolytes (By mouth)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use if you had an allergic reaction to polyethylene glycol, potassium chloride, sodium bicarbonate, sodium chloride, or sodium sulfate.
-Do not use if you have stomach or bowel problems (including bowel perforation, toxic megacolon, ileus, or problems with stomach emptying).
+Do not use it if you had an allergic reaction to polyethylene glycol, potassium chloride, sodium bicarbonate, sodium chloride, or sodium sulfate, or if you have stomach or bowel problems (including bowel perforation, toxic megacolon, ileus, or problems with stomach emptying).

 How to Use This Medicine: